jlederluis/iqss-text-organizer/GUI_README.md

 - To import all the documents in a directory (a folder), select 'Import an entire directory'.
 These must be .txt files.
 In this case, you do not have any metadata about the documents that you are uploading.

 - To import documents from a .csv with a field containing the filepaths of all the documents in the corpus, select 'Import from a CSV file (not including content)'.
-Then select the field containing the filepaths.
-Any example of such a .csv is available here [Chris!]
+Then select the field containing the filepaths. brothersk_without_content.csv, in the examples directory, is an example of one such csv.

 - To import documents from a .csv with a field containing the full documents, select 'Import from a CSV file (including content)'.
-Then select the field containing the documents.
+Then select the field containing the documents. brothersk_with_content.csv, in the examples directory, is an example of one such csv.

 NOTE: If you want to import metadata for your documents, you must import the documents from a csv containing content.
 The content field is uploaded as the docs, while the remaining fields are uploaded as metadata.
 [Chris this is not clear.
 We need to describe above, for both the mturk style csv and for the other version how to deal w metadata]